rsagroup/rsatoolbox/CONTRIBUTING.md

 4. Code should pass the `pylint` style check
 5. Functions, classes, methods should have a `Google-style docstring`.
 6. Larger new features should come with an example and narrative documentation.
+7. When you're ready for your Pull Request to be reviewed, in the top right corner you can suggest two reviewers, or alternatively, ping @ilogue or @HeikoSchuett and we will assign reviewers.

 HIGHLY RECOMMENDED